jtwleung/Final-Project-SQL/QA.md

 (pagetitle != pagetitle_original)

 --4.
-Confirm same number/name of columns in allsessions_clean as allsessions -- The following should return ONLY the 4 "new" columns in the allsessions_clean VIEW:  productprice_original, productrevenue_original, transactionrevenue_original, pagetitle_original
+Confirm same number/name of columns in allsessions_clean as allsessions -- The following should return ONLY the 6 "new" columns in the allsessions_clean VIEW:  productprice_original, productrevenue_original, transactionrevenue_original, pagetitle_original, pagepathlevel1_original, v2productname_original
 WITH original_columns AS (
 	SELECT column_name
 	FROM information_schema.columns